• Skip to primary navigation

 Usually, I go for either small red or Yukon gold potatoes.
 Anything low in starch and higher in moisture does well in a healthy soup recipe.

-It only takes about 20 minutes for the potatoes to soften in this soup recipe (fork tender).
+It only takes about 20 minutes for the potatoes to soften (fork tender).

 A wooden spoon with hearty veggies held above a soup bowl.